swiftlang/swift-evolution/proposals/NNNN-swiftpm-targets-same-package-product-dependencies.md

 ## Motivation

-Consider a package `Library` with the following package manifest.
-A consumer of `Library` may import both `LibAPI` and `LibAuth` leading to duplication of the `Auth` target in the final bundle of products (due to static linking between `API` and `Auth`).
-This increases code-size, and more importantly, breaks type casting in many scenarios (see [the example](#type-casting-example)).
+Consider a package `Library` with the following package manifest:

 ```swift
 // Library/Package.swift